-When there’s a chill in the air, I love to soothe myself with a warm cup of tea.
-I often choose to indulge in a strong, black tea like Earl Grey or Irish Breakfast, but there’s something special about spiced Chai.
+When there's a chill in the air, I soothe myself with a warm cup of tea.
+I often indulge in strong, black tea like Earl Grey or Irish Breakfast, but there's something special about spiced Chai.
 Not only is it creamy and rich, but the spices that lend themselves to the complex flavor are warming and healing.

 It started when I was hit with a desire to brew a batch of mead and took a quick inventory of the kitchen.
-I kept coming back to standard Chai spices: Cinnamon, cardamom, black pepper, anise, ginger.
+My eyes were drawn to the standard Chai spices: cinnamon, cardamom, black pepper, anise, and ginger.
 “Chai wine?”
 I thought.
 “It’s worth a try!”

-Oh my gosh, you all.
-Am I ever glad that I gave this weird brew a whirl!
-It’s a new favorite for me, and I hope you enjoy it, too!
+Oh my gosh, y’all, am I ever glad that I gave this weird brew a whirl!
+It’s a new favorite for me, and I hope you enjoy it, too.

 The following recipe and technique assumes that you have the basic equipment and knowledge for how to brew a gallon of wine or mead.
 You can get a quick run-down of the basics here.

 Spiced Chai Wine